rednaga/rednaga.github.io/source/_posts/2016-07-31_detecting_pirated_and_malicious_android_apps_with_apkid.md

 ## dexlib 2.x detection

 This compiler is also detected by also looking at the map type order.
 Assembling a DEX file is complex and there are a lot of tiny little details you need to mimic to create an absolutely perfect facsimile.
-That's a lot of extra work most devs don't want to do.
+That's a lot of extra work most developers don't want to do.

 As an aside, I spend a lot of time using this library and looking at it's code while working on a generic Android deobfuscator called [Simplify](https://travis-ci.org/CalebFenton/simplify).
 And I've got to say, it's some really impressive and _clean_ code that I've learned a lot from.
 Kudos to [Ben](https://github.com/JesusFreke).